tgstation/tgstation-server/README.md

 ### Pre-Requisites

-- [ASP .NET Core Runtime (>= v3.1, < v5.0)](https://dotnet.microsoft.com/download/dotnet/3.1) (Choose the option to `Run Server Apps` for your system) If you plan to install tgstation-server as a Windows service, you should also ensure that your .NET Framework runtime version is >= v4.7.2 (Download can be found on same page).
+- [ASP .NET Core Runtime v6.0](https://dotnet.microsoft.com/download/dotnet/6.0) Choose the option to `Run Server Apps` for your system.
+If you plan to install tgstation-server as a Windows service, you should also ensure that your .NET Framework runtime version is >= v4.7.2 (Download can be found on same page).
 Ensure that the `dotnet` executable file is in your system's `PATH` variable (or that of the user's that will be running the server).
 - A [MariaDB](https://downloads.mariadb.org/), MySQL, [PostgresSQL](https://www.postgresql.org/download/), or [Microsoft SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=55994) database engine is required

 ### Installation